EarthmanMuons/reusable-workflows/README.md

 Generates the [rustdoc][] documentation for the project's local package(s) and then deploys it to the repository's [GitHub Pages][] environment.

+### deploy-github-pages-zig.yml

+Generates the Zig documentation for the project's local module(s) and then deploys it to the repository's [GitHub Pages][] environment.

 #### Permissions